apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

         ...

-``quededEvent`` API endpoints are introduced to manipulate such records.
+``queuedEvent`` API endpoints are introduced to manipulate such records.

 * Get a queued Dataset event for a DAG: ``/datasets/queuedEvent/{uri}``
 * Get queued Dataset events for a DAG: ``/dags/{dag_id}/datasets/queuedEvent``